-People go onto Pinterest and type in a keyword or phrase to start looking for something that interests them.
+People go onto Pinterest and type in a keyword or phrase to start looking for something that they want to learn more about, what interests them, or want to buy.
 For example; farmhouse home designs or weight loss or how to start a business or golf clubs.
 Just like how you use Google.

 Think of what you do on Google, you go to a search box and type in keywords, things you are searching for right?
 That is the same behavior Pinners engage in on Pinterest, they go to a search box and type in keywords or phases of things they are looking for.
 Next, Pinterest will show you results that are related to those keywords.
 It also allows you to narrow your search by using the Guided Search tool.

 When Pinterest users find the content they are looking for they save those images or videos to their “boards”.
 When they are ready to take action or to learn more they click on the image which then takes them to the website where that content came from.
 That is how you can get massive traffic from Pinterest.